Holiday spirit or holiday madness?

 “But I hate this family.”
 Emotional memories in adolescence

-While the tips above make all of this sound warm and delightful, every parent knows that carving out time for family is not always met with cooperation and love.
-At times, our children can definitely test our holiday spirit – especially when there are teenagers in the house.
+Every parent knows that carving out time to make emotional memories is not always met with cooperation and love.
+At times, our children can definitely test our holiday spirit.

 This honeymoon ended abruptly when our son Brian was fifteen.
 He informed us in no uncertain terms that he wanted nothing to do with this family tradition and that he would rather listen to his own music behind the closed door of his bedroom, thank you very much.